JmendezRoma/JmendezRoma/README.md

 I am a Jonathan Romanelli

- 🔭 I’m planning for a various projects; meetup web, improve my portfolio
+ 🔭 I’m planning for a various projects; meetup web and improve my portfolio

  *.